XGovFormBuilder/digital-form-builder/docs/runner/exit.md

    - If the persistence API returned with a `redirectUrl` in the response body, the user will be redirected to this URL
    - If no redirectUrl was returned, the user will be shown a page detailing the email address it was sent to.
      - If the persistence API returned with an `expiry` in the response body, the user will be shown a message detailing how long they have to return
+4. The user's cache will then be cleared

 ## Configuration